Q: What is a data lake?

 Q: Can I use my existing data catalog or Hive Metastore with Lake Formation?

 A: Lake Formation provides a way for you to import your existing catalog and metastore into the Data Catalog.
 However, Lake Formation requires your metadata to reside in the Data Catalog to ensure governed access to your data.

 Q: How does Lake Formation protect my data?

 A: Lake Formation protects your data by giving you a central location where you can configure granular data access policies that protect your data, regardless of which services are used to access it.

 To centralize data access policy controls using Lake Formation, first shut down direct access to your buckets in S3 so all data access is managed by Lake Formation.
-Next, configure data protection and access policies using Lake Formation, which enforces those policies across all the AWS services accessing data in your lake.
+Next, configure data protection and access policies using Lake Formation, which enforces those policies across all the Amazon Web Services services accessing data in your lake.
 You can configure users and roles and define the data these roles can access, down to the table and column level.

 A: Lake Formation integrates with IAM so authenticated users and roles can be automatically mapped to data protection policies that are stored in the Data Catalog.
 The IAM integration also enables you to use Microsoft Active Directory or LDAP to federate into IAM using SAML.